 “.. in the case of macroscopic objects like the watch whose worldlines form closed loops, the outside world can expend energy to repair wear/entropy that the object acquires over the course of its history, so that it will be back in its original condition when it closes the loop. (wiki)”

-Otherwise, it would be intriguing to consider the possibility that the time traveling watch might have to obey the ‘timeline protection hypothesis’ which states that any attempt to create a paradox would fail due to a distortion of probability.
+Otherwise, it would be intriguing to consider the possibility that the time traveling watch might have to obey the ‘timeline protection hypothesis’ which states that any attempt to create a paradox would fail due to a probability distortion being created.
 Imagine a young Jane Seymour becoming angry, for instance, and throwing the watch at the wall.
 The wall may be damaged slightly but the watch must remain in the same state.
-Probability would bend to prevent any damage occurring to the watch, which could result in some pretty incredible outcomes, as the universe must favor an improbable event happening, in order to prevent an impossible one.
+Probability would bend to prevent any damage occurring to the watch, which could result in some pretty incredible outcomes.
+Nevertheless, the universe must favor an improbable event happening, in order to prevent an impossible one.

-A final possibility could involve a chrononaut finding himself in a parallel universe or multiverse each time he travels to the past, thereby changing nothing of his original timeline.
+A final possibility involves a chrononaut finding himself in a parallel universe or multiverse each time he travels to the past, thereby changing nothing of his original timeline.